pangafu/LeelaMasterWeight/README.md

 I used AI, Professional, TYGEM, Tom and CGOS game, mix with leelazero sgf.

+# About Z-serial
+Z-serial is training from leelazero sgf in 30 * 256 network size.
+The last learning rate is 0.0005, and the traning set is random sample from leela zero's last 3,000,000 games Z-serial's end network is used to make B-serial.

+# About B-serial
+B-serial is traing from leelazero + human sgf in 30 * 256 network size, it based on z-serial network.

+B01 - B03 : 80% leelazero sgf + 20% human style game

+Current learning rate is 0.0005

 # About G-serial

 G01 - G03 : 90% leelazero sgf + 10% human style game